 Once the papers have been signed, if appropriate the inheritance tax account is sent to the Revenue.
-If inheritance tax (IHT) is payable, a proportion of it must be paid when applying for the grant, and we shall advise the client of the amount.
+If inheritance tax (IHT) is payable, a proportion of it must be paid when applying for the Grant, and we shall advise the client of the amount.
 In broad terms the cash or investment elements of the IHT is payable immediately but the IHT regarding land or property can usually be paid in instalments.

-Once the Revenue have formally acknowledged receipt of the account or if no tax is payable, we will make the application to the Probate Court, and the grant of representation will be issued, usually within about two to three weeks.
+Once the Revenue have formally acknowledged receipt of the account or if no tax is payable, we must wait at least 30 working days to receive HMRC's unique probate code (25 working days for processing and a further 5 working days for issuing and 2nd class post), before we can then make the application to the Probate Court, and the Grant of Representation will be issued, usually within 12 weeks, but the timescale is at the discretion of the Court.

-What is the procedure once the grant is obtained?
+What is the procedure once the Grant is obtained?

-Once the grant of representation is received, we will register it with the asset holders, and the monies from various accounts, insurances, etc. can be collected.
-Such monies will firstly be applied in discharging any liabilities at death or debts arising in connection with the administration, for example funeral expenses or household accounts.
+Once the Grant of Representation is received, if you wish to instruct us in the further post-probate estate administration, we will register the Grant with the asset holders, and the monies from various accounts, insurances, etc. can be collected.